NST-Standard/NST-Standard/EIP-NST.md

 ##### transferFor

-Verifies signature following the [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) procedure, increases the nonce of `data.message.owner` and transfers the `data.bid.tokenId` to `to` account.
+Verifies signature following the [EIP-712](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-712.md) procedure, increases the nonce of `data.owner` and transfers the `data.bid.tokenId` to `to` account.

-This function MUST be called only by authorized NST contracts, the call MUST occur when users are calling the `barter` function.
+This function MUST be called only by an authorized NST contracts, the call MUST occur when users are calling the `barter` function.

-NOTE: using [ECDSA.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/ECDSA.sol) (`v4.7.3` at least) and [EIP712.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/EIP712.sol) library from OpenZeppelin is very RECOMMENDED for signature verifications, verification only based on `ecrecover` SHOULD NOT be used.
+NOTE: using [ECDSA.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/ECDSA.sol) (`v4.7.3` at least) and [EIP712.sol](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/utils/cryptography/EIP712.sol) library from OpenZeppelin is very RECOMMENDED for signature verifications, verification only based on `ecrecover` SHOULD NOT be used (see [Solidity documentation](https://docs.soliditylang.org/en/latest/units-and-global-variables.html#mathematical-and-cryptographic-functions)).

 ```solidity
 function transferFor(BarterTerms memory data, address to, bytes memory signature) external;